ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab02.md

 [spis16t3@ieng6-240]:spis16-lab02-Alex-Chris:119$
 ```

-Then, start up idle by typing `idle`:
+Then, start up idle by typing `idle3`:

 ```
-[spis16t3@ieng6-240]:spis16-lab02-Alex-Chris:119$ idle
+[spis16t3@ieng6-240]:spis16-lab02-Alex-Chris:119$ idle3
 ```

-Once you do, use the `File -> New File` menu item to open *two* windows in which you can type Python code.
+Once you do, use the `File -> New File` menu item twice to open *two* windows in which you can type Python code.

 In the first window, enter this function definition.
 This function converts Fahrenheit temperatures to Celsius.